jwrr/lued/README.md

 * add support for double ctrl-K hot.
 * ctrl_H - when done with find and replace return page to original offset

-# Subject Line
-## Keep subject brief and meaningful
-## Use imperative mode
-### Subject should answer What will change if I apply this commit?
-If applied, this commit will ...
-### Common imperative verbs: Add, Remove, Update, Fix, Refactor, Polish, Rework
-## Separate subject from body with a blank line
-## Capitalize first letter subject line
-## Do not end subject line with period
-# Body
-## Explain what and why vs how## Ke
-ep lines less than 72 char
-## Resolves: #123## See also: #456
-#789

 * Should sel_word incldule set_sel_end()? or should it be an argument?
 * <cr> in comment creates new comment line.